maikherbig/PyBox/README.md

     plt.xlim(-10,10)
     plt.show()
 ```
 Insert this code into **pybox_start.py**.
-For this app, you dont need a GUI.
+For this app, you don't need a GUI.
 Hence,
 you create and empty script called **frontend.py** and paste it into the PyBox folder (replace the existing **frontend.py**).
 Do the same for **backend.py**.
 Now you can double-click **PyBox_0.1.0.exe** and the result looks like this:
 ![alt text](art/example_simple.png "example_simple")

 # Example 2: Fancy GUI: Create a Python editor/console
-You want to have a software with user-interface for example to distribute some
+You want to have a software with user-interface for example to distribute a
-machine learning/ deep learing toolkit.
+machine learning/ deep learning toolkit.
 When double-clicking **PyBox_0.1.0.exe**, first, the script **pybox_start.py** is executed.
 Within **pybox_start.py**, you only have a few functions that manage the startup of PyBox.
 The following functions should not be renamed to take effect:
-* splashscreen: Use this function to define a splashscreen
+* splashscreen: Use this function to define a splash screen
 * pybox_start: Arbitrary code that should be executed before opening the GUI (e.g. plot a banner to the console)
 * pybox_main: Defines the main loop (starts GUI)